 - All unsecured creditors are bound by the debt agreement and are paid in proportion to their debts.

-- Secured creditors may seize and sell any assets (eg a house) which the debtor has offered as security for credit if the debtor is in default.
+- Secured creditors may seise and sell any assets (e.g. a house) that the debtor has offered as security for credit when the debtor is in default.

 - Creditors cannot take any action against the debtor or property of the debtor to collect their debts.

-- The agreement does not release another person from a debt jointly owed with the debtor.
+- The agreement does not release another person from a debt that is jointly owed with the debtor.

-- A debtor must disclose that s/he is a party to a debt agreement if incurring debt or obtaining goods and services in excess of the threshold
+- A debtor must disclose being party to a debt agreement if incurring debt again or obtaining goods and services in excess of the threshold.

 Contact Debt Mediators Australia today to find out more about Debt Agreements.

-If you are able to make your payments as and when they fall due and are experiencing no difficulty repaying your loans debt consolidation may be a better option.
+If you are able to make your payments on time and are experiencing no difficulty repaying your loans, then debt consolidation may be the best option.